dleard/TinyApp/README.md

 ## Dummy variables

-This app comes with some dummy values entered into the URLs database and some dummy users.
-There are 2 dummy users:
+This app comes with some dummy values entered into the URLs database and some dummy users. and 2 dummy users:
-1
+User 1:
 - email: first@gmail.com
 - password: first

-2
+User 2:
 - email: second@gmail.com
 - password: second